Germanins6/Zero-Engine/README.md

   -Resource manager, user can navigate through folders in engine execution.
 Folders and files can be modified, opened, deleted...

   -Time manager

+* v0.3: [Latest version]

+  -For this version we added Physics System.

+  -GameObjects can have three different types of Collider:
+  - Box
+  - Sphere
+  - Capsule

+  -Added Vehicle, that can be moved with keyboard.
+  -Camera can shoot spheres.
+  -GameObjects can have a RigidBody, that can modify body settings like mass, density...
+  -Added Joints, there are four different type of joints added, with his custom info:
+    - Distance
+    - Hinge
+    - Spherical
+    - Prismatic

 #### **CONTROLS**

 #### -Non-Selected GameObject controls.
 ---

 **WASD** : Camera movement in scene.